The Compass Rose The Compass Rose

 How the light from the upper alidade hole looks when misaligned on the lower alidade.

 4. Now you can take a reading from the degree scale and see the declination of the sun.
 In this example, the degree scale shows the sun is at 11 degrees.
-These photographs show the angle of the sun during the evening.
+These example photographs show the angle of the sun during the evening to give better contrast of the sunlight passing though the hole.
 When using the Mariner's Astrolabe Geocoin™ for navigation, you will want to take a reading at high noon.

 Reading this example of the degree scale shows the sun's declination to be 11 degrees.

 *Warning* Never look directly at the sun.
-Sighting the sun directly though the holes into your eye can cause blindness.
+Sighting the sun directly into your eye can cause blindness.

 How To Get Yours